 SCBP doula training

-SCBP doulas have attended DONA (Doulas of North America) approved birth training taught by our doula program coordinator, Jalana Grant.
+SCBP doulas have attended DONA International (Doulas of North America) approved birth training taught by our doula program coordinator, Jalana Grant.
 DONA is recognized internationally as the oldest and largest doula association whose founders are responsible for the first doula studies.
 Information about doulas and the results of the studies can be found in the DONA Birth Doula Position Paper.
-Information about locating DONA Approved Birth Doula Training or about Douglas College doula trainings is available on the DONA website.
+Information about locating DONA Approved Birth Doula Training is available on the DONA website.

 The SCBP doula coordinator

-Jalana has been working with childbearing families as a doula since 1983.
+Jalana is a certified Childbirth Educator with Lamaze International.
+She has taught prenatal classes in the Vancouver area since 1989, and has presented to health professionals and others involved with childbearing families.
+Jalana has been working as a doula since 1983.
 Certified as a doula and DONA-approved doula trainer, she traveled nationally and internationally from 2000-2011 as the Western Canada Director on DONAs International Board of Directors.
 This has included enthusiastic participation in DONAs annual meetings and production of materials.

 Jalana has been instrumental in promoting and raising awareness of doulas contribution to healthy birth and of DONAs value and role in doula care in BC and Western Canada.
 As the former BC Doula Services Association (DsA) President and Referral Coordinator, Jalana supported and nurtured the groups membership growth to over 200 doulas.